jtclark2/card_shark/README.md

 If I add it, it will just be for fun.
 - Whip up a GUI with all the config options in MainSet.py.
 I should probably do this, but I won't, because I don't really like building GUIs...If you're reading this, and you enjoy building UIs, I'd welcome the help!
+- For the shape detection, I only use 1, even if there are 2 or 3 available...no issues now, but I am throwing out potentially valuable info

 # Notes on tools
 - PIL and opencv work well together, but make sure you have the correct versions.
 They are a bit finnicky,